ccoutant/dwarf-locations/024-revise-operations.md

 >   locations) left on the stack by the called expression may be used
 >   as return values by prior agreement between the calling and called
 >   expressions.

+In section 3.16 replace the operation descriptions as follows:

+> 1. `DW_OP_convert`
+>       - inline parameters:
+>         - type DIE [ULEB128] or 0 for generic type
+>       - stack operands:
+>         - X
+>       - stack output:
+>         - X [*specified type*]
+>
+>   The `DW_OP_convert` operation pops the operand, converts it to a
+>   different type, then pushes the result.
+It takes one parameter,
+>   which is an unsigned LEB128 integer that represents the offset of
+>   a debugging information entry in the current compilation unit, or
+>   value 0 which represents the generic type.
+If the parameter is
+>   non-zero, the referenced entry must be a `DW_TAG_base_type` entry
+>   that provides the type to which the value is converted.
+>
+> 2. `DW_OP_reinterpret`
+>       - inline parameters:
+>         - type DIE [ULEB128] or 0 for generic type
+>       - stack operands:
+>         - X
+>       - stack output:
+>         - X [*specified type*]
+>
+>   The `DW_OP_reinterpret` operation pops the operand,
+>   reinterprets the bits in its value as a value of a different type,
+>   then pushes the result.
+It takes one parameter, which is an unsigned
+>   LEB128 integer that represents the offset of a debugging
+>   information entry in the current compilation unit, or value 0
+>   which represents the generic type.
+If the operand is non-zero, the
+>   referenced entry must be a `DW_TAG_base_type` entry that provides
+>   the type to which the value is reinterpreted.
+The type of the
+>   parameter and result type must have the same size in bits.

+In section 3.17 replace the operation descriptions as follows:

+> 1. `DW_OP_nop`
+>
+>   The `DW_OP_nop` operation is a place holder.
+It has no effect on
+>   the location stack or any of its values.
+>
+> 2. `DW_OP_entry_value`
+>       - inline parameters:
+>         - length [ULEB128]
+>         - [DWARF expression]
+>       - stack output:
+>         - [generic type]
+>
+>   The `DW_OP_entry_value` operation pushes the value that an
+>   expression would have had, or a register location would have held,
+>   upon entering the current subprogram.
+It has two parameters: an
+>   unsigned LEB128 length, followed by a block containing a DWARF
+>   expression or a register location description (see Section
+>   2.6.1.1.3 on page 44).
+The length parameter specifies the length in
+>   bytes of the block.
+If the block contains a DWARF expression, the
+>   DWARF expression is evaluated as if it had been evaluated upon
+>   entering the current subprogram.
+The DWARF expression assumes no
+>   values are present on the DWARF stack initially and results in
+>   exactly one value being pushed on the DWARF stack when
+>   completed.
+If the block contains a register location description,
+>   DW_OP_entry_value pushes the value that register held upon
+>   entering the current subprogram.
+>
+>   `DW_OP_push_object_address` is not meaningful inside of this DWARF
+>   operation.
+>
+>   *The register location description provides a more compact form
+>   for the case where the value was in a register on entry to the
+>   subprogram.
+The values needed to evaluate `DW_OP_entry_value`
+>   could be obtained in several ways.
+The consumer could suspend
+>   execution on entry to the subprogram, record values needed by
+>   `DW_OP_entry_value` expressions within the subprogram, and then
+>   continue; when evaluating `DW_OP_entry_value`, the consumer would
+>   use these recorded values rather than the current values.
+Or, when
+>   evaluating `DW_OP_entry_value`, the consumer could virtually
+>   unwind using the Call Frame Information (see Section 6.4 on page
+>   185) to recover register values that might have been clobbered
+>   since the subprogram entry point.*
+>

+**NOTE FOR DISCUSSION** What type does it push on the stack.
+It isn't clear to me from the operation description.

+> 3. `DW_OP_extended`
+>       - inline parameters:
+>         - extended opcode [ULEB128]
+>
+>   The `DW_OP_extended` opcode encodes an extension operation.
+It has
+>   at least one parameter: a ULEB128 constant identifying the extension
+>   operation.
+The remaining parameters are defined by the extension
+>   opcode, which are named using a prefix of .
+The extension opcode 0
+>   is reserved.

+> 4. `DW_OP_user_extended`
+>       - inline parameters:
+>         - extended opcode [ULEB128]
+>
+>   The `DW_OP_user_extended` opcode encodes a producer extension
+>   operation.
+It has at least one parameter: a ULEB128 constant
+>   identifying a producer extension operation.
+The remaining
+>   parameter are defined by the producer extension.
+The producer
+>   extension opcode 0 is reserved and cannot be used by any producer
+>   extension.
+>
+>   *The DW_OP_user_extended encoding space can be understood to
+>   supplement the space defined by DW_OP_lo_user and DW_OP_hi_user
+>   that is allocated by the standard for the same purpose.*